jamespfennell/texcraft/README.md

 Run `cargo run --bin texcraft doc` for a list of available commands.

 The `box` binary is for typesetting.
-There is no support yet for outputting PDFs or DVIs is not yet built.
+There is no support yet for outputting PDFs or DVIs.
 In the interim
 you can see the data structures Boxworks builds when e.g. line breaking: